 Don’t Let a Fear of Falls Hold You Back

-“Falling and fear of falling may can prevent older adults from staying active, which leads to reduced mobility, diminished quality of life and actually increases their risk of falling,” said David Stevenson, President & CEO, Central Connecticut Coast YMCA.
-“The good news is that falls are highly preventable and help is available for older adults and their families who want to get active but don’t know how.”
+“Falling and fear of falling may prevent older adults from staying active, which leads to reduced mobility, diminished quality of life and actually increases their risk of falling,” said David Stevenson, President & CEO.
+“The good news is that falls are highly preventable and help is available for older adults and their families who want to get active.
+We’re encouraging all older adults to learn their risk for falls by taking an assessment through NCOA here.”